menna566/Audio-classification-/README.md

 ![Alt text](https://github.com/menna566/Audio-classification-/blob/main/specto-signal.png)

-the First signal plot : the x-axis typically represents time, and the y-axis represents the amplitude or intensity of the signal "energy",it represents the changes in amplitude correspond to changes in the sound's intensity or volume as it shows us a sense of how loud or quiet a clip is at any point in time, but it gives us very little information about which frequencies are present.
+the First signal plot : the x-axis typically represents time, and the y-axis represents the amplitude or intensity of the signal "energy" it represents the changes in amplitude correspond to changes in the sound's intensity or volume as it shows us a sense of how loud or quiet a clip is at any point in time, but it gives us very little information about which frequencies are present.

 The second spectrogram plot:it displays the signal in the Frequency domain since the x-axis shows the range of frequency values of the signal at a moment in time and the intensity of it represents the power and magnitude of the signal at each time-frequency so The brighter the intensity the higher the energy of the signal